ericjanto/notes-publisher/content/notes/iaml-lecture.md

       - Sometimes we use the alternate notation $\frac{\partial E}{\partial \bf{w}}$

     - It points in the direction of the steepest error descent in the weight space
-    - Three crucial questiosn:
+    - Three crucial questions:
       1. How do we compute the gradient $\nabla E$ efficiently?
       2. Once we have the gradient, how do we use it to minimise the error?
       3. Where will we end up in weight space?
  - Numerical optimisation
    - Numerical optimisation algorithms try to solve the general problem

     ![TODO](../images/iaml-numerical-optimisation.png)
       - Tries to minimise the error function w.r.t $\bf{w}$
    - Most commonly, a numerical optimisation procedure takes two inputs:
     1. A procedure that computes $E(\bf{w})$
     2. A procedure that computes the partial derivative $\frac{\partial E}{\partial w_j}$
  - How numerical optimisation algorithms work